How To Can Bacon – So Easy!

 A Word of Caution

-However, many folks have been doing this a long time, and the fatalities of foodborne botulism typically happen due to not following the recipe to the letter.
+However, many folks have been doing this for a long time, and the fatalities of foodborne botulism typically happen due to not following the recipe to the letter.

 Pre-Cooking